icebreakerone/ib1-technical-docs/docs/scheme_catalog_requirements.md

 `ib1:requiredMetadata`
 : A bnode which contains the metadata required to be Scheme-conforming.
 This bnode may contain any fields and metadata, and a conforming catalogue entry must contain it all, subject to the term modifiers.

-`ib1:publisherRole`
+`ib1:roleRequiredToPublish`
 : The URL of the Role which is permitted to publish a Catalog entry conforming to this standard.
-If muliple Roles are specified, any of those Roles may publish a catalog entry.
+If multiple Roles are specified, any of those Roles may publish a catalog entry.

 ### Term modifiers